MOSES * EGYPT * SPAETH

 :: Dianna P.: - (11.Nov.2002) - I started out interpreting each letter individually.
 When 2 or more letters repeat in a sequence then I give this 'formula' a name.
 For instance Beth, Resh, Aleph begins the first verse, when this sequence repeats later in the verse it is given the name 'create'.

-It's like the formula of H2O being called water for convience and clarity.
+It's like the formula of H2O being called water for convenience and clarity.
 There are a number of words that end up being the same as in the regular translation but there are many that are not.
 I found that Adam usually had a Heh in front of it so there is both Adam and H'Adam Adam was designated "distinct assimilation" and H'Adam "determined assimilation".
 So the addition of the Heh added the Will to Choose.
-The idea that Vau is translated "and" and Heh translated "the" is ludicrius to me.
+The idea that Vau is translated "and" and Heh translated "the" is ludicrous to me.
 They're parts of the Tetragrammaton.
 They are letters of importance, of value, not fillers.

 Pi is inherant in the letters in Elohim (the Creator Gods), whose letters first appear in that order in the first verse. - Go to http://www.geocities.com/dianna217.geo/transframe.htm to see the translation.